 Total miles left to go = 1,060.2

-My extended vacation June 1st – 17th: June 1st – 5th I was at home in Georgia just sleeping, resting and enjoying my family.
+My extended vacation June 1st – 19th: June 1st – 5th I was at home in Georgia just sleeping, resting and enjoying my family.
 June 6th – 10th I was in Virginia at a wedding.
 June 11th – 13th I was back at home, June 14th – 16th I was in Chattanooga to be a Groomsman in a wedding.
 June 16th I came home one last time and early on the 17th I flew back to Newark to make my way back to Carlisle, PA to restart the trail and Part 2 of this amazing experience.
 The 18th and 19th I was able to see my good friend and mentor, Drew in New Jersey.
 He picked me up from Newark on Sunday and then delivered me to the trail before 7:00am on the 20th.
 Mt.
 Katahdin here I come!!